benmvp/slides/2020/jsconfhi/perfect-lib.md

 - Whenever we're talking about non-end-user features
   * We need to ask ourselves what exactly is the benefit?
   * Does this even matter?
-- Because if it's not a feature for the end user
+- Because if it's **not** a feature for the end user
-  * Then it needs to be a feature for the developer
+  * Then it **needs** to be a feature for the developer
   * So that _they_ can build faster/better for end user
 - Otherwise, we find ourselves bike-shedding
-- Kent C. Dodds wrote a blog post entitled _Why users care about how you write code_
+- Kent C. Dodds wrote a blog post says exactly that
-- He asserts: "The only thing that matters in software is the experience of the user."
-- But he adds...
-  * "The experience of the user is indirectly, but strongly coupled to how we build software"
-- Therefore, the post can be summed up as:
-  * "Our measure of success should be how well we deliver what the user wants (and no more)"
+  * We need to measure success based on how well we can deliver what the user wants
-  * So "our choice of tools should be based on that fundamental goal"
+  * Our choice of tooling should be based on that goal (and no more)

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/nesa-by-makers-kwzWjTnDPLk-black-developers-unsplash.jpg) no-repeat center" data-background-size="cover" -->